gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 - In your site's gatsby-node.js by implementing the API [`createPages`](/docs/node-apis/#createPages)
-- Gatsby core automatically turns React components exported `default` in `src/pages/*` into pages
+- Gatsby core automatically turns React components in `src/pages/*` into pages.
+Note that you must make the component the default export
 - Plugins can also implement `createPages` and create pages for you

 You can also implement the API [`onCreatePage`](/docs/node-apis/#onCreatePage)